• Skip to primary navigation

 When I say this recipe is easy, I’m not kidding.
 The basic recipe has only 3 main ingredients, with one or two extra for flavouring.
 Once you’ve mastered the basic recipe you will never be at a loss for a dessert again.
 Just change the flavouring ingredients, and the sky’s the limit.

-This is the creamiest, tastiest cheesecake ever – and it doesn’t even have any cheese in it.
-It’s made with a tin of condensed milk mixed with lemon flavoured Greek yogurt, layered between crispy Nice biscuits.
-And the best thing is that it’s only 371 calories per slice so you can eat it without feeling guilty.
+This is the creamiest, tastiest cheesecake ever - and it doesn't contain any cheese!
+It's made with a tin of condensed milk mixed with lemon-flavoured Greek yoghurt, layered between crispy Nice biscuits.
+And the best thing is that it's only 371 calories per slice so you can eat it without feeling guilty.

 The citrus fruits cut through the sweetness of the condensed milk, providing a delightfully tart taste which is so refreshing after a heavy meal.